Return to Skyfire: Plot

 Jake (Andy Samberg) and Terry (Terry Crews) convince Rosa (Stephanie Beatriz) to investigate a case related to D.C.
 Parlov (Fred Melamed), the Skyfire Cycle author who got his latest manuscript stolen and partially leaked on the Internet.
 The culprit is blackmailing Parlov into giving $500,000 to prevent the release of the rest of the book.
 Despite a previous negative encounter with Parlov, Jake became a fan of the series after reading the books in jail while Terry discovered that he seemed to be a nice person.
-They go undercover as cosplayers at the fantasy convention where Parlov is speaking, with Rosa reluctantly participating by dressing as a character from a steampunk novel.
+They go undercover as cosplayers at the fantasy convention where Parlov is speaking, with Rosa reluctantly participating by dressing in her usual attire, which resembles a character from a steampunk novel.

 At the convention, they find that Parlov's rival, Landon Lawson (Rob Huebel), also had his manuscript stolen and the two authors accuse each other of stealing the manuscript.
 During this, Jake finds that Terry wrote a fantasy novel and has Parlov take a look at it, but finds that the novel is terrible.
 When Parlov compliments Terry's novel, Jake and Rosa find that he's lying and that both Parlov and Lawson stole each other's manuscript to get more attention.
 They end up arresting both and Jake reassures Terry after finding out that Parlov found his novel terrible.
 Meanwhile, Rosa unexpectedly becomes a fan of the steampunk novel.

 Meanwhile, Holt (Andre Braugher) and Amy (Melissa Fumero) attend a forensics course by Dr. Ronald Yee (Reggie Lee) with the hope that their performance can get them a field lab in the precinct.
 However, they are forced to submit Boyle (Joe Lo Truglio) as well, who can't keep digressing on anecdotes about his family on any subject.
 They use him as the cast subject to keep him from talking but accidentally forget to lubricate it, trapping him in the cast.
 After struggling to keep him quiet, they return to the course for help, with no chance of getting the lab.